Light & Darkness

 Let me stress that there’s nothing wrong with seeing the world this way—–but it isn’t the only way.

-Broadly speaking, in the craft, and most especially in the realm of Wiccan philosophy, there isn’t so much “evil” and “good” as there are opposites.
+Broadly speaking, in many modern forms of the Craft, there isn’t so much “evil” and “good” as there are opposites.
 In the world of opposites, one opposing force does not exist without the other.

 Without darkness, there cannot be light.